I’ve written about empathy before – the consequences of having no empathy and why empathy is the ultimate game changer.

 If you’re involved in a relationship where you feel as though there’s no empathy and you notice yourself tying your worth to the fact that the person who you always emotionally cater to has no empathy for you, here’s what you need to know:

 - Empathy is the most vulnerable decision you can make.
 If someone can’t be vulnerable, they have no empathy to give.
 In order to connect and empathize with you, they will have to be vulnerable enough to connect with something within themselves that can feel, remember and recognize what you’re going through.

 - Just like empathy cannot be selective, it also can’t be conditional.
 There can’t be conditions on empathy and if anyone tries to do so with you, it’s not empathy it’s “let’s see how far I can push my agenda and how desperate you are for my validation/approval.”

-- Judgement and empathy cannot coexist.
+- Judgment and empathy cannot coexist.
 To judge is to pedestal yourself while failing to see the very connectedness that empathy is defined by.
 The connectedness that we all share as spiritual beings having a human experience.

 Understand and accept that without the other person being able to put themselves in your shoes, feel with you and see themselves within you and your experience, a deep, genuine and mutual connection in which you feel safe, secure and understood cannot ever exist.